 Option 1: (A)periodic beam configurations are provided for all resources at the same time and a new set of configurations overwrites all previous configured resources.

 Option 2: (A)periodic beam configurations may be provided for resources selectively.
 A configured resource may be added, modified, or removed.

 Option 3: Wait for RAN1.

+Option 4: In CellGroupConfig or SpCellConfig.